Women in Lebanon

-The roles of women in Lebanon have evolved throughout history.
-Lebanon is known for its active feminist movements in the Arab region.
-Oftentimes they aim to overcome legal and sociopolitical discriminations enshrined in personal status law.
-In the 17 October Revolution, especially women called for reforming the sectarian system in Lebanon, in order to acquire equal rights regarding citizenship, inheritance and protection against domestic violence.
+The legal status of women in Lebanon has improved since the 20th century; however, gender equality still remains problematic.
+Active feminist movements in Lebanon are trying to overcome the existing legal and sociopolitical discrimination.

+During the 17 October Revolution in 2019, women called for a reform of the sectarian system in Lebanon and petitioned to acquire equal rights in the spheres of citizenship, inheritance and protection against domestic violence.

 History

 Lebanese women obtained women's suffrage on February 8, 1953.
-Since that time, Lebanese women showed great progress towards sustainable empowerment goals.
+Since that time, Lebanese women have made progress towards sustainable empowerment goals.
 In 1997, Lebanon acceded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 In 1998, Lebanon established the National Commission for Lebanese Women (NCLW).

 According to Human Rights Watch, Lebanese authorities fail to meet their legal obligations towards protecting women from violence and ending discrimination against them.
 Trans women, female sex workers, refugees, and asylum seekers have endured systemic violence, including rape, in Lebanese detention centers.
 Female migrant workers under the Kafala system, with no labor laws to protect them, have faced employer abuse and negligence especially after the spread of COVID-19, the economic crisis starting in August 2019, and the August 2020 Beirut port explosion.

 During a session with the UN Human Rights Council on January 18, 2021, Lebanon's Universal Periodical Review (UPR) submitted recommendations designed to enhance human rights measures and protections in Lebanon.
 The government of Lebanon, according to Amnesty International, should yield to international pressures to address core issues regarding women's civil, social, and economic rights, especially since only minor improvements were made since its last review in 2015.
 Recommendations made by 47 governments at the UPR Working Group session included the end of torture via authority figures and their impunity, decriminalization of defamation, elimination of the Kafala system, and enhancement of citizens’ rights to protest, assemble, and have freedom of speech.